KrisPlunkett/krisandkatie/meet.md

 Kris and Katie met in the spring of 2015 at a friend's engagement party.
 Katie was coordinating the celebration and Kris was helping with the proposal.
 They hit it off at the party and started dating a few months later.
-Kris "april fooled" Katie this year with an engagement ring.
+On April 1st, 2017, Kris "April Fool-ed" Katie into marrying him.